boxwise/boxtribute-landing-nextjs/data/ourimpact/our_impact.md

 ---
+title_of_the_page: Our Mission
+intro_text: "<p>Our purpose is to truly make a difference for vulnerable people by addressing the fundamental issues that prevent humanitarian aid from effectively aiding those in need today. </p><p>Boxtribute empowers local grassroot actors and everyday people at all levels to run large-scale cooperative relief operations.
+  By using technology we close the gap between what is needed and what is provided.</p>"
+subtitle_1: goals
 title: Our Mission
 text: "<p>Our purpose is to truly make a difference for vulnerable people by addressing the fundamental issues that prevent humanitarian aid from effectively aiding those